allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 2. Calendar.
 The Calendar Grid displays Commitments for the selected squadron.
 The information that is display is customizable by selecting the Settings \(the gear wheel in the upper right portion of the screen; near refresh button\) and select the data to be displayed.
 Click Okay to save and exit.

 3. To open a bid, place your cursor within the Calendar grid area and use the left/right arrows \(below the Squadron name\) to move the calendar right or left one month at a time to the selected “bidding” month you desire \(i.e., Feb, and/or June\).
 You can also use the small calendar icon next to the arrows and select the month.
 Once a bidding month is selected, place your cursor on the “red" rectangle labeled “Closed” next to the words Bid Period, and slide the Closed to “Open.”
-This will al ow individuals within the squadron to bid on any commitments during that month they are available for.
+This will all ow individuals within the squadron to bid on any commitments during that month they are available for.
 They will see these “open bid” commitments within their My Data, Bids and Availability section.

 4. Display Data By: As a scheduler use the “display data by” drop down menu \(above the calendar/next to the squadron\) to look at the following display options once you have opened up bidding in a particular month